Bangladeshi leader demands justice for Rohingya, ‘safe return’ to Myanmar

 Repatriation remains dangerous

-Al Jazeera’s Tony Cheng, reporting from Cox’s Bazar, said thousands of Rohingya marched on Monday to demand justice and repatriation.
+Al Jazeera’s Tony Cheng, reporting from Cox’s Bazar, said thousands of Rohingya marched to demand justice and repatriation as they observed the Rohingya Genocide Remembrance Day.

 “People here we’ve been talking to, they’ve been out demonstrating around the camps today.
 They’re calling for two things.
 One is for justice for the genocide in 2017, eight years ago to this day.
 Secondly, about repatriating them.
 They absolutely want to go home.
 This is at the top of everyone’s list of demands here,” he said.